Cactus-Friendly/Hack-Assembler/README.md

 The Hack architecture also only has three predefined literals, `0`, `1`, and `-1`, used like this: `A=-1`, `D=0`, `M=1`.
 This won't work however: `A=25`.

-Jumps are done by setting the value of `A` to the line that you want to jump to in you code then using the jump condition to jump to it
+Jumps are done by setting the value of `A` to the line that you want to jump to in you code then using the jump condition to jump to it.
+Jumps can also be used with labels to jump a specific line in the code without having to know that line number.
 <br />

 | JUMPS |    CONDITIONS    |